- Planning Home

 3. For physical improvements, be located on public land.

-6. For emergency preparedness projects, funds should generally provide shared resources to the neighborhood or community, rather than fund individual preparedness items.
+6. For emergency preparedness projects, provide shared resources to the neighborhood or community, rather than fund individual preparedness items.

 7. For neighborhood parties, picnics and other social events, NEP funding is generally limited to $300.